If you've been thinking about getting a portable induction cooker ("PIC"), you've probably done a little bit of research.

-Here's a short video from Vollrath (who makes one of my recommended PICs) that explains induction cooking technology in a little more detail:
+Here's a short video from Vollrath (who makes one of our favorite PICs) that explains induction cooking technology in a little more detail:

 In most cheap PICs, the pulsing is crude and poorly controlled, which accounts for the scorching that can happen with induction cooking and the inability to hold a nice simmer.

-In higher-end models, the pulsing has more sophisticated controls, with the ability to speed up and slow down based on how close it is to set point, and also to pulse at different wattages.
+In higher-end models, the pulsing has more sophisticated controls, with the ability to speed up and slow down based on how close it is to set point, and also to pulse at different wattages (rather than On/Off, On/Off).
 This results in smoother temperature transitions and better ability to hold constant temps, particularly low temps.
-The result is less scorching and nice, gentle, constant simmers.
+The result is less scorching and gentle, constant simmers.

 You don't have to pay a fortune to get decent pulsing.
-Duxtop makes a couple of models with good pulsing options for the price.
-No, it's not as good as the commercial PICs, but it's better than other PICs in the Duxtop price range.
+Duxtop makes several models with good pulsing options for the price.
+No, it's not as good as Vollrath and other commercial brands, but it's better than other PICs in the Duxtop price range.
 (See below for more info.)

 How a PIC pulses power is one of the primary differences between a mediocre one and a great one.

-I said it above, but it's important, so I'll say it again: you need induction-compatible cookware to use with a portable induction cooktop (or any induction cooktop, for that matter).
+We said it above, but it's important, so we'll say it again: you need induction-compatible cookware to use with a an induction cooktop.

 Induction compatible cookware has a magnetic bottom.
 If you have aluminum or copper cookware, it won't work.
-And if you have old clad stainless (made prior to the mid-1990s or so), it may or may not work--testing the pot bottom with a magnet is the best way to know.
+If you have old clad stainless (made prior to the mid-1990s or so), it may or may not work--testing the pot bottom with a magnet is the best way to know.

 For more info, check out our Guide to the Best Induction Cookware.